kemalyst/kemalyst/README.md

 ### Run with Docker

 Another option is to run using Docker.
 A `Dockerfile` and `docker-compose.yml` is provided.
-If you have docker setup, you should be able to run:
+If you have docker setup, you can run:
 ```sh
 docker-compose up -d
 docker-compose logs -f
 ```
-Now you should be able to hit the site:
+Now visit the site:
 ```sh
 open "http://localhost:3000"
 ```

-Docker Compose is running [Sentry](https://github.com/samueleaton/sentry) so any changes to your `/src` or `/config` will re-build and run your application.
+Docker Compose is running [Sentry](https://github.com/samueleaton/sentry) as well so any changes to your `/src` or `/config` will re-build and run your application.